chmurakrajowa/terraform-provider-ochk/docs/resources/security_group.md

 # Security Group Resource

-Resource for managing security groups.
+Resource for managing security groups to provide a modular way to define and compose firewall rules.
+Security groups can contains virtual machines, ipsets, logical ports which can be assigned as the source or target in the firewall rule to control the restrict of incoming and outgoing network traffic.

 ## Example Usage